|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Leucocoprinus flavescens|

 by Michael Kuo

-Leucocoprinus flavescens is a tiny yellow lepiota, similar to Leucocoprinus birnbaumii but with a paler cap that features a brownish center, and substantially smaller spores.
-The species was originally described by Morgan (1907) from an Ohio collection made under Black Locust and Honey Locust, and has since been recorded from greenhouses in Massachusetts and California.
+Leucocoprinus flavescens is a tiny, pale yellow lepiotoid mushroom, similar to Leucocoprinus birnbaumii but with a paler cap that features a brownish center, and substantially smaller spores.
+The species was originally described by Morgan (1907) from an Ohio collection made under black locust and honey locust, and it has since been recorded from greenhouses in Massachusetts and California.
 I have made two collections in Illinois that appear to match Leucocoprinus flavescens: one in woods dominated by black locust and one in grass next to my house, under the drip of an air conditioner, with a large honey locust tree 30 feet away.

-Cap: 2-4 cm; egg-shaped when young, becoming bell-shaped to broadly convex or nearly flat at maturity; dry; grooved from the margin to the central "eye"; powdery or very finely scaly where grooved; smooth in the center; light greenish yellow except for the brownish to tawny brown center.
+Cap: 1-2.5 cm; egg-shaped when young, becoming bell-shaped to broadly convex or nearly flat at maturity, but retaining a central bump; dry; grooved from the margin to the central "eye"; powdery or very finely scaly where grooved; bald over the center; light greenish yellow except for the brownish to tawny brown center.

-Stem: 3-8 cm long; only a few mm thick; more or less equal above, but with a swollen base; pale yellow; sometimes discoloring reddish brown; when fresh and young covered with tiny powdery scales, but soon smooth (especially after handling); with a yellowish ring on the upper stem that sometimes disappears.
+Stem: 20-60 mm long; 1-2 mm thick; more or less equal above, but with a swollen base; pale yellow; sometimes discoloring reddish brown; when fresh and young covered with tiny powdery scales, but soon bald; with a yellowish, bracelet-like ring on the upper stem that sometimes disappears; basal mycelium white.

 Flesh: Whitish to pale yellow; very thin.